Centralized Splitting vs Distributed Splitting in PON Based FTTH Networks

-Centralized Splitting Overview
+Centralized Splitting Network Overview

-Distributed Splitting Overview
+Distributed Splitting Network Overview

-Centralized Splitting vs Distributed Splitting
+Centralized Splitting vs Distributed Splitting in FTTH-PON Network

-From the knowledge of centralized and distributed splitting described above, we can know that for centralized splitting, all splitters are located in one closure, which will maximize OLT utilization and provide a single point of access for troubleshooting.
-But since optical splitters must be terminated to customer either through individual splices or connectors, the cost of distribution cables will be very high.
+From the introduction of centralized splitting and distributed splitting networks above, it’s known that in centralized splitting networks, all PON splitters are located in one closure, which will maximize OLT utilization and provide a single point of access for troubleshooting.
+But since optical splitters must be terminated to the customer either through individual splices or connectors, the cost of distribution cables will be very high.

-|OLT utilization (pay as you grow)||More distribution fiber|
+|Centralized Splitting||OLT utilization (pay as you grow)||More distribution fiber|

 |Future proof & easy to change technology||Larger network elements in the OSP|